aocsa/aocsa/README.md

 - [CuDF](https://github.com/rapidsai/cudf) -  GPU DataFrame Library
 - [Blazingsql](https://github.com/blazingdb/blazingsql) - BlazingSQL is a lightweight, GPU accelerated, SQL engine for Python.
 Built on RAPIDS cuDF.

 💬 Ask me about: I was focused on GPU programming, GPU databases, GPU Data Analytics, Sparse Tensors and High-Performance Computing for distributed GPU systems.
 As a professional, I have more than 10+ years of experience in the software industry and in the academy as a professor at university level.
 Lot of experience with C/C++, Python, Java software development in UNIX/MAC environments.
-Whether it's a large system requiring robust conceptualization or AI/ML workload script, I'll write it.

 📫 How to reach me: [linkedin](https://www.linkedin.com/in/aocsa/), [twitter](https://twitter.com/aocsa), [more about me](https://linktr.ee/aocsa)